 Windows Vista and 7 have something like documents backup built in.
 This is called Previous Versions and you can always try it for restoring a file or folder before using other software.
 But do not rely on Previous Versions too much - you still need to make a daily backup of your documents to an external hard disk to be sure that you can recover your files after your hard drive crashes or your computer is stolen.
 Files and folders recoverable with Previous Versions are kept on the same hard disk with Windows Vista or 7 - you have been warned!

-Windows 8 includes somewhat enhanced Previous Versions, but it has been renamed to File History.
+Windows 8 an 8.1 include somewhat enhanced Previous Versions, renamed to File History.
 While you must turn it on manually, it now keeps larger portion of file version history on a different drive (secondary hard disk, removable disk or network drive) and only the latest ones on system drive.
-Windows 8 allows including and excluding specific folders in File History.
+Windows 8 and 8.1 allow including and excluding specific folders in File History.

 On all Windows versions, free SugarSync online backup can be used for file versioning - free plan is limited to 5 gigabytes, but up to five versions of each changed file are retained.

 Microsoft likes to limit backup software in different versions of Windows - Windows XP Home has no backup program at all and Windows Vista Home Basic does not support disk image backups.
-Windows 7's Backup and Restore (also available in Windows 8 as Windows 7 File Recovery) is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.
+Windows 7's Backup and Restore is much better compared to its predecessors, but you might end up in trouble when you're trying to restore a RAID system; and your backups cannot be protected (encrypted or password-protected) on external disks.

 Windows 8 takes a completely new approach to backups - the Refresh your PC feature does restore your computer to a working state, but by default you will lose all installed Desktop programs and those Metro apps that were not installed from Windows Store.
 Your documents and most personalizations will stay in tact, though.
 But with some command-line magic (recimg.exe) you are still able to Refresh your PC without losing Desktop programs.